oliviermilla/oliviermilla.github.io/_posts/2021-09-16-Fixing-NFT-floors-with-blind-auctions.markdown

 ![NFT auction](/assets/images/nft-auction.gif)

 # What we seek
-We want to be able to produce a NFT series Price Index.
+We want to be able to produce an NFT series Price Index.

 # Why we seek
 We want to do that to give people access to synthetic exposure, either long or short to NFT series.